-- The first 16 of the most recently published world cup standings (not applicable for the first UCI world cup round of the season).
-As per the most recently published UCI XCO individual ranking. - 2.
+- 1. The first 60 riders of the most recently published world cup standings (for the first event, as per the final world cup standings of the previous year). - 2.
 As per the most recently published UCI XCO individual ranking. - 3.
 Unclassified riders: by drawing lots.